 Partnership — flexible integration with corporate ESG, CSR, and disaster-response initiatives

-This model allows donors to support infrastructure, not just outcomes — ensuring impact that lasts beyond a single campaign or season.
+This model allows partners to invest in infrastructure—not just outcomes—ensuring impact extends beyond a single campaign or season.

 How the Community Impact Hub Works